This post may contain affiliate links. Please read our disclosure policy.

 Add onions and cook two minutes.

-Add the molasses, maple syrup, Dijon mustard, Worcestershire sauce, dry mustard, brown sugar, black pepper and garlic powder.
+Add the drained beans, molasses, maple syrup, Dijon mustard, Worcestershire sauce, dry mustard, brown sugar, black pepper and garlic powder.

 Stir and add two cups of water.